 The mission of the School of Nursing and Health Professions is to advance nursing education within the context of the Jesuit tradition.
 The school uses dynamic and innovative approaches in undergraduate and graduate nursing education to prepare professionals for current and future practice domains.
 The goal is to effectively link classroom and clinical experiences with expectations for competence, compassion, and justice in health care within the context of the highest academic standards.

 Congruent with the core values of the university, the values of the School of Nursing and Health Professions are to:

-- Create and maintain an environment that promotes excellence in the nursing academic endeavor based on: mutual respect, transparency, collaboration, professionalism, creativity, diversity, cultural sensitivity and spirituality
+- Create and maintain an environment that promotes excellence in the health professions' academic endeavor based on: mutual respect, transparency, collaboration, professionalism, creativity, diversity, cultural sensitivity and spirituality

 - Demonstrate the personal values of: integrity, academic excellence, respect for self and others, compassion and caring, personal growth, responsibility, and accountability, professionalism, a passion for justice, and personal health and well-being